cu-mkp/research-teaching-companion/content/resources/student-projects/_index.md

 ---

 # Student Projects
-In all Making and Knowing Project courses, the students create a final project.
-We offer their final projects here to provide ideas to students and instructors for engaging with _Secrets of Craft and Nature_.
+In all Making and Knowing Project courses students create a final project.
+Browse their projects for ideas about how to engage with _Secrets of Craft and Nature_.

 ## ENGL84031 / HISTGU4031 / COMS4495: _Transforming Texts_ (Spring 2019)

 The Spring 2019 course _Transforming Texts: Textual Analysis, Literary Modeling, and Visualization_ built upon M&K's previous Digital and Lab Seminars.
 Geared towards students from the humanities and computer science, the course encouraged the disciplines to work together to analyze, explore, and understand historical texts.

 ### Spring 2019 Final Student Projects (2021-05-06) [[Syllabus](https://docs.google.com/document/d/e/2PACX-1vQPLMeJc5B32slPAKIv-4W29hj_G6WR7dVQ7TTbYA7oStHv-Ze7BP5BUkQhUvFgXGXGlylSL6BsL2jT/pub)]